git-disl/Fed-CDP/README.md

 - <strong>privacy_accounting_fed_clientlevel.py</strong>  and <strong>privacy_accounting_fed_instancelevel.py</strong> are codes for computing epsilon privacy spending at client level (for Fed-SDP with sampling rate = #participating clients/#total clients) and at instance level (for Fed-CDP with sampling rate = batch size * # participating client / # global data).
 We consider five privacy accounting methods: base composition, advanced composition, optimal composition, zCDP and Moments accountant.

-- For gradient leakage attacks, please refer to our [CPL attacks](https://git-disl.github.io/ESORICS20-CPL/).
+- For gradient leakage attacks, please refer to our [CPL attacks](https://git-disl.github.io/CPL_attack/).

-If you use our code, please cite:
+If you are interested in our research, please cite:

 ```
 @inproceedings{wei2020framework,